 - Resources to get started as a freelancer.

-Kronda talking about how being a minority at a regular tech job means you take on a 2nd job as “the other” #osb14— Sailor Bees (@juliepagano) June 24, 2014
+Kronda talking about how being a minority at a regular tech job means you take on a 2nd job as “the other” #osb14— bees have flown away (@juliepagano) June 24, 2014

 You can find slides on Kronda’s site.

 Skud asked not to have this talk recorded, so I will keep my comments general and brief on this one.
 It was awesome to learn more about the history of a community that means a lot to me.
 Much love for Skud and the others who worked to build the Geek Feminism Wiki.

 It was noted that the timeline of incidents is so useful and important because it addresses an entire category of dismissive questions and comments.
 When someone claims an event is an isolated incident, all you have to do is point at the timeline.

 Also check out You’re Welcome: A Pattern Language for Inclusive Events, a book Skud is working on that will include a hundred practical steps you can take to make your community events more inclusive, welcoming, and rewarding.

 “Why are these people following me?”: Leadership for the introverted, uncertain, and astonished by Frances Hocutt